-Since portable electric burners have been available for a long time, you’ll find that they can be very affordable, making them perfect for dorm rooms or vacation cottages.
-But of course, burners have improved a lot over the years, so you’ll find higher end units that are designed to be as efficient as your stove’s burners so you can use them every day, for years.
+Since portable electric burners have been available for a long time, you’ll find that they can be very affordable, making them perfect for anything from college dorm rooms to vacation cottages.
+Whatever your reason for purchasing an electric burner, we've researched the best options to suit your home.

 The burner element on this portable unit is made from a plate of heavy duty cast iron that’s nearly indestructible, while it also retains heat well and distributes it evenly, eliminating hot spots when cooking.
 The flat surface is also easier to clean than coil-type burners.

 This 1300-watt burner has one knob that turns the unit on and controls the six heat settings from “min” to “5.”
 Lights indicate that the burner is on and at the set temperature.
 While this isn’t a pretty appliance, the brushed stainless steel exterior will fit almost any kitchen décor, and it’s easy to wipe clean when cooking is done.

 The burner is likely to smoke a little when it is first turned on while it burns off the protective oil residue on the burner surface.
 After the initial use, it shouldn’t smoke again.

 Runner Up, Best Overall: CUSIMAX Electric Countertop Burner

 This attractive 1500-watt portable burner works well with any cookware up to 7.4 inches in diameter with minimal heat loss.
 It has an auto-shutoff function for safety and rubber feet to keep it steady on your counter or table.

 The burner has seven thermostatically controlled settings for precise temperature control – just pick a setting, and the burner will maintain a steady temperature without cycling on and off.
 Overheating protection will turn the burner off if it overheats, then return it to the cooking temperature to continue cooking.